SylveonDeko/NHentaiAPI/README.md

 A (full)  nHentai API implementation for .NET

-`NOTE : Because N-Hentai Close its api temporarily.
-This package might not work normally.`

-In order to make it work, you need to override `NHentaiClient`

-See `BaseUnitTest.TestNHentaiClient` in project `NHentaiAPI.Tests`.

-If N-Hentai re-open the api or change the api format, please throw a issue to let me know :)
+If N-Hentai change the api format, please throw a issue to let me know :)

 ## This package can get